Growing up I never read Nancy Drew, or even the Hardy Boys. I was always a Tom Swift, Rick Brant, Doc Savage kind of series guy.

 their target audience they were genuinely satisfying, and still are it would seem.
 Nancy Drew

-has stood the test of time for a reason, and that reason has a lot to do with the
+has stood the test of time for a reason, and that reason has a lot to do with the mystery stories themselves.
+But I would also argue that there at least two other reasons as well; Nancy herself, with her courageous, virtuous, inquisitive and uncompromising character--and the cover art.

 I'm an old dude now but enjoying an ND cover isn't something that's weird on my part.
 I don't see Nancy as a sex symbol necessarily, although for boys in her age demographic she most assuredly is.
 For me, I see only the adventure aspect of the art.
 That's the appeal.
 I love living vicariously thru the cover art of a book (its contents too of course), especially if adventure and mystery are at the core of what's being shown.
 And it doesn't matter whether that core is male or female.